CapgeminiNorway/learnmake-microservices/README.md

     mvn clean compile
     ```

 3. Build, containerize & push to docker repository

+    - Build and push a container image for your application to a container registry.
     _nb! make sure you already have created a project at Google Cloud Platform, then set `docker.image.prefix` inside `pom.xml`_

     ```
     mvn clean compile jib:build -e
+    ```
+    If you encounter authentication issues, see [Authentication Methods](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#authentication-methods).

+    To build to a Docker daemon, use:
+    ```
+    mvn clean compile jib:dockerBuild -e
     ```
     ...